Cincinnati Rheumatic Diseases Core Center

 Members of the center may receive discounts and priorities for many core resources and services.
 However, outside researchers are welcome and encouraged to use the services of the cores, as well.
 The cores include:

-The enrichment program also supports annual education/training programs related to the cores, visiting pediatric rheumatologist’s seminars and visiting speakers focused on cutting edge topics related to Autoimmune Genomics and Etiology.
+The enrichment program also supports annual education/training programs related to the cores, visiting pediatric rheumatologist’s seminars, and visiting speakers focused on cutting edge topics related to the genomics and etiology of rheumatic and autoimmune disease.
+Our speakers will be scheduled for Friday afternoons to allow clinicians of the Division of Rheumatology to participate.

 Full membership is open to Cincinnati investigators with external (NIH) grant support and/or regular publications in peer reviewed journals.
 Associate membership is open to junior faculty who do not yet have independent funding.
-For information about joining the CRDCC, contact the director of the center, Dr. Susan Thompson.
+For information about joining the CRDCC, contact the director of the center, Leah Kottyan.
 CARRA members are eligible to apply for pilot study funding.

 Cincinnati Rheumatic Diseases Core Center Contact Information